Aliases for CTCF Gene

 GeneCards Summary for CTCF Gene

 CTCF (CCCTC-Binding Factor) is a Protein Coding gene.
 Diseases associated with CTCF include Mental Retardation, Autosomal Dominant 21 and Spherocytosis, Type 4.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
+Among its related pathways are MECP2 and Associated Rett Syndrome and Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
 An important paralog of this gene is CTCFL.